 Q: But doesn't Paul and Fred own all the in-game IP?

-Q: Do these legal issues have any impact on the development of Star Control: Origins?
+Q: Do these legal issues have any impact on Star Control: Origins?

 Q: Why did Stardock trademark Ur-Quan Masters, Super Melee, and other names from the original games?